 Figure Q4-1.
 Ozone measurements.
 Ozone is measured throughout the atmosphere with instruments on the ground, aircraft, high-altitude balloons, and satellites.
-Some instruments measure ozone locally in sampled air and others measure ozone remotely some distance away from the instrument.
-Instruments use optical techniques, with the Sun and lasers as light sources; detect the thermal emissions from ozone; or use chemical reactions that are unique to ozone.
-At many locations over the globe, regular measurements are made to monitor total ozone amounts and their variations over time.
+Some instruments measure ozone locally in sampled air and others measure ozone remotely a considerable distance away from the instrument.
+Instruments use optical techniques with either the Sun (direct, reflected, or scattered radiation) or lasers (green lines) as light sources; detect the thermal emissions from ozone and other atmospheric molecules (not shown); or use chemical reactions that are unique to ozone (ozonesonde).
+At many locations over the globe, regular measurements are made to monitor ozone amounts and their variations over time.